 DRAPER SHREEVE is a director and editor based in New York City.
-Shreeve's previous feature-length documentaries include Kids of Penzance, featured on the Documentary Channel.
+Shreeve's previous feature-length documentaries include the award-winning Queer City and Kids of Penzance, featured on the Documentary Channel.
 Among his narrative short films are The Varieties of Religious Experience and the award-winning Dangerous Music featuring Tony Award-winner John Benjamin Hickey and Kathleen Chalfant.
 The latter has screened at festivals internationally, been included in the New American Short Film series at the American Film Institute, and broadcast on television in nine countries.

 ALLIE HUMENUK is an Emmy-nominated cinematographer whose films have been broadcast nationally and internationally and screened at film festivals around the world.
 Humenuk was nominated for an Emmy for her camera work on the PBS series “Design Squad.”
 She worked with Anne Makepeace on her last two films for PBS – Rain in a Dry Land and We Still Live Here.
 She worked with Linda Garmon on her most recent film for PBS, The Truth About Cancer.